-20 Excel formulas for managing your product inventory
+20 Excel formulas for managing product inventory

 One of the most basic formulas for managing products and data in Excel.